ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Merit - Not Authority
+# Merit is Not Authority

 ## Leaders or managers?

 > "Merit gets you **privileges** - commit access, voting on committers"

 > "Merit does not buy you **authority** - community must still agree"

+.topnote[community-led governance]

 ???
 You are still part of the community - it's not a hierarchy; everyone